 Network diagnostic tests

-Work with the Dynamic Host Configuration Protocol (DHCP) server Admin to get the following details for the AC41:
+Work with the Dynamic Host Configuration Protocol (DHCP) server Admin to get the following details for the access controller:

 IP address, subnet mask, default gateway, DNS servers

-The access controller can be identified on the DHCP server by its MAC address, located on the sticker below the power supply on the AC41.
+The access controller can be identified on the DHCP server by its MAC address, which is located on the sticker below the power supply on the access controller.

 Disconnect the access controller from the network.
 This avoids an IP conflict when you configure your laptop to the same IP address.